My Dad, James William (Bill) Kerr, died on April 5th, 2017.

 The colour photos are by my talented sister Julie Kerr, and the black and white photos are by Nelson photographer Fred Rosenberg.

 This ongoing story has been a wonderful way to share our experiences with our community.
-My family and I also hope it gives you some new ideas about how to meet the deaths in your lives.
-It has been an amazing journey, and doing things the way we did has really helped us to navigate this difficult time.
+My family and I also hope it gives you some new ideas about how to meet the death.
+This has been an amazing journey, and doing things the way we did has really helped us to navigate the death of the man we love so much.

 April 5th 2017, 11:00 pm